-Configuration management tools are software that automates software workflow.
+Configuration management tools are software that automate software workflow.
 SRE teams use these tools to remove repetitive tasks and become more productive.
 For example, site reliability engineers use AWS OpsWorks to automatically set up and manage servers on AWS environments.

 How does AWS help with site reliability engineering?

-- AWS Service Catalog allows SRE teams to catalog, manage, and quickly deploy IT services.
+- AWS Service Catalog allows SRE teams to catalog, manage, and quickly deploy IT services

-- AWS Systems Manager provides a centralized management hub for site reliability engineers to gain operational insights into software computing resources.
+- AWS Systems Manager provides a centralized management hub for site reliability engineers to gain operational insights into software computing resources

-- AWS Proton is an automated management tool for deploying containerized and serverless applications.
+- AWS Proton is an automated management tool for deploying containerized and serverless applications

 Get started with site reliability engineering on AWS by creating an AWS account today.